Jejkowice

 Jejkowice (German Jeykowitz, old name Jajkowice) is a village in Rybnik County, Silesian Voivodeship, in southern Poland.
 It is the seat of the gmina (administrative district) called Gmina Jejkowice.
 It lies approximately 7 km north-west of Rybnik and 42 km south-west of the regional capital Katowice.

+During World War II, a local Polish policeman was murdered by the Russians in the Katyn massacre in 1940.